 Before any station transmits on any channel authorized in the GMRS from any point within or over the territorial limits of any area where the FCC regulates radio services, the responsible party must obtain a license.
-The FCC usually grants GMRS system licenses for a five-year term.
+The FCC usually grants GMRS system licenses for a ten-year term.
 To apply for a GMRS system license, you may file online through the Universal Licensing System (ULS), or file FCC Form 605 manually.
 New filers can learn more about ULS in its getting started tutorials.
 See Fee Requirements for FCC Form 605 for current licensing fee information.

 A GMRS system consists of station operators, a mobile station (often comprised of several mobile units) and sometimes one or more land stations.
-A small base station is one that has an antenna no more than 20 feet above the ground or above the tree on which it is mounted and transmits with no more than 5 watts ERP.
+A base station is one that has an antenna no more than 20 feet above the ground or above the tree on which it is mounted and transmits with no more than 50 watts ERP.
 Expect a communications range of five to twenty-five miles.
 You cannot make a telephone call with a GMRS unit.

 Normally, you and your family members would communicate between yourselves over the general area of your residence, such as an urban or rural area.
 This area must be within the territorial limits of the fifty United States, the District of Columbia, and the Caribbean and Pacific Insular areas.
 In transient use, mobile station units from one GMRS system may communicate through a mobile relay station in another GMRS system with the permission of its licensee.
 The communications may also be with mobile station units from other GMRS systems also with permission from the licensee to communicate through the mobile relay station.

 GMRS applicants must certify that they will comply with the requirement that use of frequencies 462.650, 467.650, 462.700 and 467.700 MHz is not permitted near the Canadian border North of Line A and East of Line C. These frequencies are used throughout Canada and harmful interference is anticipated.